-Technorati Tags: or and or and or and or and or
+Technorati Tags: hallucinations or Neuroscience and memory or Medical and schizophrenia or reality check and imagination or brain area 10 and fMRI scans or biology

 Our grip on reality is slim, says UCL scientist